ojano1/Mobile/01 Definition/🏁Start Here.md

 >[!tip] Step 1: 🌱Define Your Areas
 >- Write down the areas of life that matter to you❤️.
 Examples: Health, Relationships, Career, Money, Faith, Travel.
 >- Hint: Start light with with one or two Area's only.
->- Create your Area as a link file.
-Name it with prefix "Area - "
+>- Create your Area link.
+Name it with prefix `Area - `
 ### Write your Areas here👇
-Hint: Create a link to your Area page using prefix: `Area - ` [[🌱Area - Health]]
+[[🌱Area - Health]]
 [[🌱Area - Finance]]
 [[🌱Area - Business]]